21st Century Learning @ Amesbury

 21st Century Learning Environment at Amesbury School

-Given that learning spaces are physical symbols that send out messages about the values, philosophy and, therefore, pedagogy, of those who created them, we are developing our physical learning spaces to align with the philosophies and pedagogies that we espouse.
-We want to develop fluid and organic environments to allow real and not contrived 21st century learning to take place.
+Given that learning spaces are physical symbols that send out messages about the values, philosophy and, therefore, pedagogy, of those who created them, we have developed our physical learning spaces to align with the philosophies and pedagogies that we espouse.
+We want fluid and organic environments to allow real and not contrived 21st century learning to take place.
 Characteristics of our indoor learning environments include:

 - Uncluttered, orderly